ibgf/ibgf/about.md

 Headquartered in Issy-les-Moulineaux, France, the IBGF brings together board game enthusiasts, organizations, researchers, and event organizers from all over the world to promote board game culture and education.

+Our members come from diverse backgrounds: game designers, board game café owners, festival organizers, and passionate players.
+Of course, we also warmly welcome beginners — everyone grows through playing together.

 Our activities include:
 - Organizing international board game festivals and fairs
 - Supporting game design competitions